dougbtv/dougbtv.github.io/_posts/2017-09-20-crio-workflow.markdown

 I happened to see that [there is a first release candidate of CRI-O](https://medium.com/cri-o/announcing-the-first-cri-o-release-candidate-5a57667bc39d) which has a bunch of great improvements that work towards really getting CRI-O production ready for Kubernetes.
 And I have to say -- my experience with using it has been nearly flawless.
 It's been working like a champ, and I can tell they're doing an excellent job with the polish.
 Of course that's awesome, but, I was most excited to hear about `kpod` -- "the missing tool".
 When I wrote my [first article about using CRI-O](http://dougbtv.com/nfvpe/2017/06/29/kubernetes-crio/), I was missing a few portions -- especially a half decent tool for checking out what's going on with containers.
 This tool isn't quite as mature as CRI-O itself, but, the presence of this tool at all is just a straight-up boon.

-To get this all going, I have these tools (CRI-O, kpod & buildah) integrated into my vanilla kubernetes lab playbooks, [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible).
+To get this all going, I have these tools (CRI-O, kpod & buildah) integrated into my vanilla kubernetes lab playbooks, [kube-ansible](https://github.com/redhat-nfvpe/kube-ansible).
 This playbook has it so we can compile CRI-O (which includes kpod), buildah, and get Kubernetes up and running (which uses kubeadm to initialize and join the pods).
-I made some upgrades to kube-centos-ansible in the process, fixing up [issues with kube 1.7](https://github.com/redhat-nfvpe/kube-centos-ansible/issues/37), and also improving it so that kube-centos-ansible can also use Fedora.
+I made some upgrades to kube-ansible in the process, fixing up [issues with kube 1.7](https://github.com/redhat-nfvpe/kube-ansible/issues/37), and also improving it so that kube-ansible can also use Fedora.
 CRI-O itself works wondefully with CentOS, but Buildah needs some kernel functionality that just isn't available in CentOS yet, so... kube-**centos**-ansible now also supports Fedora, oddly or not-so-oddly enough.

 ## Requirements

 This walk-through assumes that you have at least 2 machines with Fedora installed (and generally up-to-date).
 That's where we'll install Kubernetes with CRI-O (and kpod!).
-You might notice that we use [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible), the name of which is...
+You might notice that we use [kube-ansible](https://github.com/redhat-nfvpe/kube-ansible), the name of which is...
 Not so apropos.
 But!
 It's recently been updated to support Fedora.
 And we need Fedora to get a spankin' fresh kernel, so we can use...
 Drum roll please...
 [Buildah](https://github.com/projectatomic/buildah) -- an image building tool that is not Docker (wink, wink!).

 Those machines need to have over 2 gigs of RAM.
 Compilation of CRI-O, specifically during a step with GCC was bombing out on me with GCC complaining it couldn't allocate memory when I had just 2 gigs of RAM.
 Therefore, I recommend at least 4 gigs of RAM.